himazawa/himazawa.github.io/posts/email-lockout/index.md

 {{< admonition type=info title="This post is NOT sponsored" open=false >}}
 This post is not sponsored or paid by Proton.
 I am just writing about what happen to me and the steps I took.
-I decied to switch to proton just because I already was paying for their VPN service and I had a good experience.
+I decided to switch to proton just because I already was paying for their VPN service and I had a good experience.
 Other providers I considered are [tuta](https://tuta.com/) and [fastmail](https://www.fastmail.com/)
 {{< /admonition >}}